Zeturic/bpre-dawn-stone/README.md

 You'll need to have [armips](https://github.com/Kingcom/armips).

 Once you're ready, assemble with `armips dawn-stone.asm`.
-It'll insert the code directly into your ROM.
+It'll insert the code into a modified copy of your ROM named `test.gba`.